 VII.
-REQUIRED SYNDICATION OF SEARCH RESULTS NECESSARY TO BUILD GSE QUALITY AND SCALE OF QUALIFIED COMPETITORS
+REQUIRED TEMPORARY SYNDICATION OF SEARCH RESULTS AND ADS NECESSARY TO BUILD GSE QUALITY AND SCALE OF QUALIFIED COMPETITORS

-The purposes of the remedies set forth in this Section are to remove barriers to entry, pry open the monopolized markets to competition, and deprive Google of the fruits of its violations by enabling Competitors to quickly erode Google's scale advantages, while also providing incentives for those rivals and entrants to transition to independence.
-Google may not syndicate its search results except as allowed by Section VII or otherwise approved by Plaintiffs.
+The purposes of the following remedies set forth in this Section are to remove barriers to entry, pry open the monopolized markets to competition, and deprive Google of the fruits of its violations by enabling Competitors to quickly erode Google's scale advantages, while also providing incentives for those rivals and entrants to transition to independence.
+Google may not syndicate its search results or Search Text Advertising except as allowed by this Section VII or otherwise approved by Plaintiffs.

-- A. Search Syndication License: Google must take steps sufficient to make available to any Qualified Competitor, at no more than the marginal cost of this syndication service, a syndication license whose term will be ten (10) years from the date the license is signed, and which will require Google, via real-time API(s), to make the following information and data available in response to each query issued or submitted by a Qualified Competitor: - Data sufficient to understand the layout, display, slotting, and ranking of all items or modules on the SERP, including but not limited to the mainline content and sidebar content and sitelinks and snippets;
+A. Search Syndication License: Google must take steps sufficient to make available to any Qualified Competitor, at no more than the marginal cost of this syndication service, a syndication license whose term will be ten (10) years from the date the license is signed, and which makeswill require Google, via real-time API(s), to make the following information and data available in response to each query issued or submitted by a Qualified Competitor:

-- Ranked organic search results obtained from Google database or index, regardless of whether such web content was obtained by crawling the Internet or by other means; - 3.
-Search features that enable query corrections, modification, or expansion like spelling, synonyms, autocomplete, autosuggest, related search, "did you mean," "people also ask," and any other important query rewriting features identified by the TC; - 4.
-Local, Maps, Video, Images, and Knowledge Panel search feature content; and - 5.
-FastSearch results (fast top organic results).
+- 1. Data sufficient to understand the layout, display, slotting, and ranking of all non-advertising components of its GSE, items or modules on the SERP, including allbut not limited to the mainline content and sidebar content and sitelinks and snippets; - 2.
+Ranked organic search results and all obtained from Google database or index, regardless of whether such web content was obtained by crawling the Internet or by other means; - Search Features, Ranking Signals for those features that enable query corrections, modification, or expansion like spelling, synonyms, autocomplete, autosuggest, related search, "did you mean," "people also

+TC;

+- Local, Maps, Video, Images, and Knowledge Panel search feature content; and - FastSearch results (fast top organic results and Search Features, and query understanding information such that a licensee is enabled to display a SERP, understand Google's ranking rationale, and).

 The information provided pursuant to this Section must be the same as if the Qualified Competitor's query had been submitted through Google.com.
-It will be the Qualified Competitor's sole discretion to determine how much information to share with Google regarding the end-user.
+It will be the Qualified Competitor's sole discretion to determine how much information to share with Google modified or refined regarding the user's query.end-user.

-B. Syndication License Obligations: Google must provide the license on a non-discriminatory basis to any Qualified Competitor and may impose no restrictions on use, display, or interoperability with Search Access Points, including of GenAI Products, provided, however, that Google may take reasonable steps to protect its brand, its reputation, and security.
-Licensees may elect, in their sole discretion, which queries (some or all) for which they will request syndicated results and which syndication components to display or use and may do so in any manner they choose.
-Google may not place any conditions on how any licensee may use syndicated content under Paragraph VII.A, nor may Google retain, or use (in any way), syndicated queries or other information it obtains under Paragraph VII.A for its own products and services.
+A.B.
+Syndication License Obligations: Google must provide the license on a nondiscriminatory basis to any Qualified Competitor and may impose no restrictions on use, display, or interoperability with Search Access Points, including of AIGenAI Products, provided, however, that Google may take reasonable steps to protect its brand, its reputation, and security.
+For example, licensees Licensees may elect, in their sole discretion, which queries (some or all) for which they will request syndicated results and which syndication components to display or use and may do so in any manner they choose.
+Google may not place any conditions on how any licensee may use syndicated content under this Paragraph VII.A, nor may Google retain, or use (in any way), syndicated queries or other information it obtains under this Paragraph VII.A for its own products and services.
 For the avoidance of doubt, this Final Judgment only requires Google to provide syndication for queries that originate in the United States.